vegaprotocol/specs/protocol/XXXX-MSUP-Multisig_Update.md

 A successfull change deletes all votes in the system.
 If you don't like it, vote again.
 This carries a slight risk, but avoids issues if we have two proposals that both have a chance to get the majority.

-Option: Allow only one hash; if a new hash is voted for, the old one is deleted.